-6 Crazy Things I just learned about the Metric system
+6 Crazy Things I Just Learned About the Metric System

-The Digg charts have been going haywire over this map of countries that don't use the Metric System.
+People have been going haywire over this map of countries that don't use the Metric System.
 While grams and kilometers aren't exactly embraced here, the US has definitely been flirting with the measurement scheme for a very long time (Jefferson was an advocate!).
 Here's a look at 6 quirky things I just learned about the Metric System.

 1. There Used to Be a Metric Calendar (and Metric Clocks!)